wp-plugins/utubevideo-gallery/readme.txt

 No, only Youtube videos are supported, hence the name of the plugin.

+= Can I change the size of the video player? =

+Yes the video player size can be set in the 'General Settings' section in the settings page.

 == Screenshots ==

-1. A gallery embedding on a page showing the videos in an album
+1. A gallery embedded on a page showing the videos in an album
 2. A gallery showing a video playing
 3. A listing of videos in the administration panel

 == Changelog ==

+= 1.2 =
+* Minor tweaks to administrative panel
+* Changed the way album thumbnails are set
+* Added settings for video player size
+* Added confirmation for deleting galleries, albums, and videos
+* Added FAQ's to administrative panel
+* Updated readme to correct a typo and more faqs/installation instructions
+* Updated code documentation
+* Minor tweaks to css styles

 = 1.1.1 =
 * Fixed issue with cached images getting deleted on update.
 This update will invalidate older galleries, unfortunatly